paradocs/pluto-e-mail/README.md

 # pluto-e-mail
-With pluto-e-mail (PEM), Pluto Notebooks, Markdown, and the Julia language are available to a wide community.
+With pluto-e-mail (PEM); Pluto Notebooks, Markdown, and the Julia language are available to a wide community.
 Our mission is giving tips and tricks to allow learners and casual users to feel a home in a Pluto Notebook.